 - Annual canopy clean

 - Equipment is PAT tested as per school policy

 - Annual Deep clean

+- Annual servicing of the school ovens

 4.5 Caretaking and Cleaning

 Site Staff cover is available from 7.00am throughout to 7.00pm Monday to Friday, and as necessary to fulfil the requirements placed by school functions.
 The Site Manager is responsible for the general day to day maintenance of the site, including general housekeeping, cleanliness and tidiness of the site on visual inspection, fire doors, clear escape routes, management of slip, trip and fall hazards, appropriately stored substances hazardous to health, regular checks including fire safety water safety, gas and electricity safety, cleaning and maintenance inspections on a daily/weekly/termly basis.